 Cookies are small files that remember what you entered when you visit a website.
-They help us remember your country, language and other settings to make your next visit easier.
+They help us remember your country, language and other settings.

 Cookies are small computer files that remember what you enter when you visit a website, for example, to deliver advertisements tailored to your preferences and share content on social networks.

 They help websites remember information about your visit, like your country, language and other settings.
 They can help make your next visit easier - without cookies, using many websites would be frustrating.

 The cookies on this site are either set by us or by third party partners and fall into the following categories:

 Cookie_policy_acceptance: Used by our platform to remember your actions from page to page.
 Duration: 1 year

 SC_ANALYTICS_GLOBAL_COOKIE: Used by our platform to remember your actions from page to page.
 Duration: 1 year